-That it is true that the bills of exchange appear to have been transferred by the drawee to Princess Holdings Limited and it is also true that the reasons invoked by applicant for the suspension of the execution of these bills which were drawn in respect of the debt due to No Deposit Cars Malta Limited, are inherent to the underlying obligations and transactions entered into between applicant and the latter company.
-However it is the Court's view that since in this case, the bills of exchange were transferred to or endorsed in favour of third parties at a time when, according to applicant, they had already been rescinded and replaced by fresh bills of exchange which are not those enforced by the company by means of the judicial letter bearing number 860/2021, they cannot and ought not be considered altogether autonomously and independently of the underlying obligations which gave rise to them and those which might have led to their rescission.
+That it is true that the bills of exchange appear to have been transferred by the drawee to Princess Holdings Limited and it is also true that the reasons invoked by applicant for the suspension of the execution of these bills which were drawn in respect of the debt due to No Deposit Cars Malta Limited, are inherent to the underlying obligations and transactions entered into between applicant and the said company.
+However it is the Court's view that since in this case, the bills of exchange were transferred to or endorsed in favour of third parties when they had already become due and when, as applicant claims, they were already duly honoured, they cannot and ought not be considered altogether autonomously and independently of the underlying obligations which gave rise to them.

-It is also evident that the transferee company, the present holder of the bills which also shares the same managing director as the drawee, had to be aware when the transfer of the bills took place (i) that the vehicle forming the object of the original agreement was never delivered to the client despite the sum of at least \notin 7,100 having been paid on account of the price of the vehicle and (ii) that the agreement signed on the 25th June 2020 including the obligation to deliver and sign a set of bills of exchange for the payment of the price of that vehicle, had already been rescinded and replaced in its entirety by a new agreement and new set of bills of exchange drawn up on the 1st December 2020 as stipulated in clause 2.3 of the latter agreement.
+It is the Court's view that since, as established, the payments made by applicant were all effected between June and July 2020 and therefore evidently prior to the transfer of the bills of exchange by the drawee in favour of the actual holder of the bills, the subsequent transfer of the possession of the bills to a third party cannot detract from the fact that it appears at face value that at this time, the debt due in respect of far more than four bills of exchange had been paid to the drawee company.
+It is also evident that the transferee company, the present holder of the bills which also shares the same managing director as the drawee, had to be aware when the transfer of the bills took place (i) that the vehicle forming the object of the original agreement was never delivered to the client despite the sum of at least €7,100 having been paid on account of the price of the vehicle and (ii) that the agreement signed on the 25th June 2020 including the obligation to deliver and sign a set of bills of exchange for the payment of the price of that vehicle, had already been rescinded and replaced in its entirety by a new agreement and new set of bills of exchange drawn up on the 1st December 2020 as stipulated in clause 2.3 of the latter agreement.